Etikala7607/Assignment-Etikala/README.md

 # assignment2-Etikala
 # Etiakala Sravankumar
-## Tirupathi is a devotional and tourist place in India.
+## Bawarchi is my favourite place to buy food.
-Lord Venkateshwara Swamy resides at 7 hill,it is also famous for laddu.
+It is located all over India, which is famous for its variety of food items like **Biryani**.**Hyderabad** has the main branch.